tsatria03/ToyMania/docks/readme.txt

 Letter, O: Announces how many collectible toys there are on the field, if pressed.
 Letter, I: Announces how many keys you've collected, if pressed.
 Letter, U: Announces how many collectible keys there are on the field, if pressed.
+Shift plus letter D: Announces how many keys are required to unlock the winning door, if pressed.
-Letter, D: Announces the position of the winning door in Endless Mode, including its coordinates and required keys, if pressed.
-In Normal Mode, it tells you how far the door is in feet, and how many keys are required to unlock it.
+Letter, D: Announces the position of the winning door in Endless Mode, including its coordinates, if pressed.
+In Normal Mode, it tells you how far the door is in feet.
 Letter, C: Announces your current location, if pressed.
 Letter, W: Opens the weapons menu, if pressed.
 Letter, X: Announces how many steps you've taken, if pressed.
-Letter, Z: Announces the ammo of weapons that take them in the endless game mode, if pressed.
+Letter, Z: Announces the ammo of weapons that take them, if pressed.
 Letter, P: Opens the pause menu, if pressed.
 Letter, R: Reloads ammo into weapons that take them in the endless game mode, if pressed.
 Letter, S: Opens the shop menu in the endless game mode, if pressed.